godotengine/godot-docs/community/contributing/updating_the_class_reference.rst

     </class>

 Use a code editor like Vim, Atom, Code, Notepad++ or anything similar to edit the file quickly.
-Use the search function to find classes fast, and fold the XML to navigate it faster.
+Use the search function to find classes fast.

 Improve formatting with BBcode style tags